kir00t/my-windows-setup/README.md

 ## 5- setup linux and windows

-Wsl is the linux subsystem for windows, click in <a href="https://learn.microsoft.com/en-us/windows/wsl/install">install wsl.</a>
+May you need use an linux based system for some thing like run an ubuntu server, wsl is the linux subsystem for windows, click in <a href="https://learn.microsoft.com/en-us/windows/wsl/install">install wsl.</a>